 Taco King by Ghostboy Cantina’s Toby Wilson was The George in Waterloo's beloved in-house taqueria.
 But new management – brought on by landlord disagreements and exacerbated by Covid-19 – forced Wilson and his tacos out.

-Returning too is the vegan cauliflower taco, topped with red salsa, white onions and coriander, that has followed Wilson since his days at Ghostboy Cantina, which he opened in Dixon House Food Court in 2016.
+No matter where (or how) you find Wilsons tacos, headlining proceedings is usually the chorizo al pastor taco, which marries a house-made chorizo with the same al pastor sauce that graced the spit-roasted pork shoulder at The George.
+It’s topped with fresh pineapple – an al pastor staple – and that Taco King salsa.
+Then there’s the vegan cauliflower taco, topped with red salsa, white onions and coriander, that has followed Wilson since his days at Ghostboy Cantina, which he opened in Dixon House Food Court in 2016.